nawab312/AWS/AWS_S3/AWS_EFS/Projects/Project2.md

 - How would you **troubleshoot intermittent read/write failures** in EKS pods using EFS?
 - What strategies would you implement to **optimize AWS EFS costs** while maintaining reliability?
 - How would you implement **fine-grained access control** to ensure only authorized microservices can access specific files in EFS?

+- Your banking client now requires that the **reporting microservice should have read-only access**, while the **transaction processing microservice should have read/write access** to the same EFS file system.
+How would you enforce this using AWS EFS access points and IAM policies?